isaacgrove1/studbud2/README.md

 ### Added logo

 Upon further self-reflection, it was noted that there was a small lack of consistency among all of the pages of the StudBud website in assignment 2.
 One solution which seemed to somewhat improve this lack of uniformity across pages was the addition of a StudBud logo.
 The presence of a consistent icon across each page improved the overall content of all pages on the website.
 This icon was also added as the favicon of each StudBud page.
+This also important for brand recognition and legitimacy of a website.

 ![logo](public/assets/readme_photos/logo.png)